Sworn and legalised translations

 • You send an email confirming that we can commence work on the translation.

-• We commence work on the translation within 24 hours of your confirmation.
+• We start your translation within 24 hours of your confirmation.

 • We send the legalised translation by email by the agreed deadline.
 This digital document (PDF) is provided with an electronic signature by the sworn translator; see the new regulation regarding electronic legalisations.*